Cru (Christian organization): Four Spiritual Laws

-Confronting the counter-culture movement
+Confronting the counterculture movement

 To compete with contemporary popular musicians such as the Beatles and Bob Dylan, Campus Crusade sponsored its own Christian popular music band called the New Folk.
 According to historian John G. Turner, Campus Crusade under Bright's leadership also actively sought to confront the counterculture movement during the 1960s and 1970s.
 One notable Campus Crusade campaign was the "Berkeley Blitz" in January 1967 which saw 600 Campus Crusade staff and students organize a series of events including concerts, dinners for international students, a performance by the illusionist André Kole, and a sermon by evangelist Billy Graham.
 Campus Crusade also claimed to have converted 700 students and faculty members.

-During the late 1960s, Campus Crusade in line with its conservative, anti-Communist orientation organized counter-demonstrations against New Left and anti-war demonstrations including those by the left-wing Students for a Democratic Society (SDS).
+During the late 1960s, Campus Crusade in line with its conservative, anti-Communist orientation organized counterdemonstrations against New Left and anti-war demonstrations including those by the left-wing Students for a Democratic Society (SDS).
 Several Campus Crusade members also took the opportunity to evangelize during the 1968 Democratic National Convention in Chicago.
 Campus Crusade also ran a hippie–oriented outreach called the Christian World Liberation Front (CWLF) to engage the New Left.
 CWLF's ministry focused on establishing safe houses and "crash pads" for drug addicts, infiltrating SDS meetings, and persuading student radicals to abandon violence.
 While CWLF received funding and support from Campus Crusade, the latter was discreet to conceal its involvement to avoid antagonizing conservative donors and potential CWLF converts.

 In 1972, Campus Crusade in coordination with the Jesus Movement organized a week-long International Student Congress on Evangelism at Cotton Bowl Stadium in Dallas known as Explo '72.
 The Explo '72 conference featured evangelism and discipleship training and contemporary music events.
 It was attended by 80,000 college and high school students and was nicknamed as the "Christian Woodstock" in the media.
 Besides Billy Graham, the event featured several contemporary popular musicians including Johnny Cash, Kris Kristofferson, the Christian band Love Song, Andraé Crouch, and the Disciples.

 The historian Turner regards Explo '72 as Campus Crusade's first significant exposure to the mainstream media and a success due to the positive media coverage.
 Turner also argues that Campus Crusade during the 1970s sought to become more "socially aware" by recruiting more African American speakers and delegates.
 According to Turner, the large Pentecostal and charismatic presence at Explo '72 signaled Bright adopting a more conciliatory stance towards the Charismatic movement.
 However, Campus Crusade maintained its opposition to glossolalia.